What Is the Difference Between Buckwheat and Kasha? A Complete Guide

 Common Dishes Featuring Buckwheat and Kasha

-• Buckwheat: Soba noodles, crepes, and breakfast bowls.
+• Buckwheat: Used in soba noodles, gluten-free pancakes, and nourishing breakfast bowls.

 Raw buckwheat and roasted kasha in bowls with culinary dishes